The Birthday Massacre: Internet presence

-When asked in an interview by PETA, what she thought about factory farming being the number one cause of global warming, Chibi said: "Our manager is really on the politicians about factory farming in Southwestern Ontario.
-Besides the cruelty to the animals, the runoff of the manure in the spring with the heavy rains is making the coastline of Lake Huron a disaster zone.
-He tells me that the beautiful stretch of sand dunes and beaches around Pinery Provincial Park and well north of Grand Bend (the big resort town), gets posted for no swimming half the summer.
-It should probably be posted all the time until they dismantle the factory farms in Huron County."
+Musical style

+The Birthday Massacre has been described as a "darkwave ensemble that combines electronica, goth, and new wave".
+The band has also been described as "everything from new wave to electronic rock to nu metal".

+Lyrics

 When asked in a video interview by TasteitTV about having to conform to society, Rainbow says: "...A lot of the inspirations and themes in the lyrics, and even in the imagery is sort of childhood, and you know that perspective of when you're younger... you lose a bit of that sense of wonder and mystery, which is really inspiring and gives you a lot of energy when you're younger."
 Chibi follows by saying: "You have to be an adult, and you have to conform in certain ways because you have responsibilities now, whereas when you were a child, all you had to do is play games and lay in the grass, you know what I mean?"

 On the Blairing Out With Eric Blair show, when asked about what kind of advice Chibi would give to somebody who was thinking about committing suicide, Chibi responds: "Just ride it out because things can get better.
 When I think back to times in my life when I was having a horrible time, like I hated high school, I was unpopular, the whole thing.
 It became so irrelevant.
 It's like if you just give things time, you'll be like, what was I worried about five years ago?
 Nothing's that relevant."